layzyidiot/e-sw/enemy-fix.md

 # FIXING MINDFLAYER

-Oh boy, Mindflayer is quite different and somewhat harder than the original Sisyphiean Insurrectionist, But Mindflayers are indeed important enemies, so we must fix them.
+Mindflayer is different and somewhat harder to fix than the original Sisyphean Insurrectionist.

-Remember [This](https://layzyidiot.github.io/e-sw/#/checkpoints?id=fixing) part in the wiki?
-Basically mindflayer has that too, Lets explain what to do.
+Mindflayer, similar to the [Checkpoint](https://layzyidiot.github.io/e-sw/#/checkpoints?id=fixing), requires fixing Asset GUIDs.

-Start by going to `PrefabInstances` in your project and find `Mindflayer.prefab` where you wanna open it with a text editor and search for `deathExplosion` and copy the `m_AssetGUID`'s value, Now search inside of `PrefabInstances` for `Explosion Mindflayer.prefab.meta` **IT MUST BE THE META!** And paste in the guid you copied from the mindflayer.
+Start by going to `PrefabInstances` in your project and find `Mindflayer.prefab`.
+Open it with a text editor such as <i>Notepad++</i>, search for `deathExplosion` and copy the `m_AssetGUID`'s value.
+Now, search inside of `PrefabInstances` for `Explosion Mindflayer.prefab.meta` <b>META FILE, NOT PREFAB!</b> And paste in the GUID you copied from the Mindflayer prefab.

-We're not done yet, Go to `Assets\ULTRAKILL Assets\ExportedProject\Assets\Scripts\Assembly-CSharp` and find `Mindflayer.cs` where we want to delete the line `HideInInspector` above the active field, Now we are done with the file editing, its time for asset assigning in the editor.
+Now, go to `Assets\ULTRAKILL Assets\ExportedProject\Assets\Scripts\Assembly-CSharp` and find `Mindflayer.cs`.
+Open it with a text editor and delete the line containing `HideInInspector` above the active field.

-From the image bellow, you're gonna want to copy every value you can, Most of these prefabs are from your project's assets except for `Model` , Everything under `Tentacles` , `Right Hand` , `Charge Particle` , `Original Glow` and finally `Enrage Glow` , You might notice the color down below `Enrage Glow` The value for the blue color is **PLACEHOLDER**
+From the image below, you're gonna want to copy every value you can to your version of the Mindflayer prefab.
+Most of these prefabs are from your project's assets except for `Model` , Everything under `Tentacles` , `Right Hand` , `Charge Particle` , `Original Glow` and `Enrage Glow`.
+You might notice the color down below `Enrage Glow`.
+The value for the blue color is **PLACEHOLDER**

 <div style="text-align: center;">
 	<figure>